80S BREAKFAST TV IS BORN!

-TV AM "Good Morning Britain"
+2. TV-AM "Good Morning Britain" opening titles

-BBC Breakfast Time in January 1984
+3. Breakfast Time in January 1984

-BBC Breakfast Time in 1984
+4. A Young Fern Britton On BBC Breakfast Time In 1984

-Debbie Greenwood in Leather(?)
-Trousers
+5. Debbie Greenwood in leather trousers

-Rat On The Road from TV-AM in 1983
+6. Rat on the Road from TV-AM in 1983

 You either loved him or hated him!
 Yes, that blasted Roland Rat used to have a regular slot on breakfast TV just to annoy adults across the UK.